3a7/WiFi-Bruter/README.md

 - You can guess all available networks' password in one click
 - The passwords are 100% correct
 - Automatically connects to found WiFi network's password
+- Supports WPA2 and WPA3

 #### This Tool is made for educational purposes only, I don't hold responsibility of any abuse from this tool
+- All found passwords will be saved in "Hacked WiFi.json" file along with the SSID
+- You can customize the passwords wordlist